 When I was in middle school and high school, I seriously struggled with what to wear.
 I went from glitter jeans, to fanny packs, to shapeless collared dresses, to huge sneakers.
 How do you define your own style?
 Let me tell you about my journey and how I came about my own style.

 1. No one taught me how to dress myself when I was young.
 When I was in middle school, I had no curvature at all.
 I came from a devout Christian elementary school, and I wore exclusively ill-fitting, large clothing.
 I also had some remarkably dowdy dresses for "Chapel Day" that I didn't have anything to do with.
 I kind of just wore what I had, because I was still overcome with the need for modesty and my clothes did that.
 Nevermind that all my shirts we're huge event shirts in Men's Medium that folded into a peak from my collarbone to my waist.
 I always felt like I was wearing a pyramid.

 Sidebar!
 Eager to alter the bland vibe for my personal branding.
-Ideas on the overall appearance at http://quakesbaseball.com/?
-Honestly a sharp summer baseball prospect camp when wanted within the whole ARIZONA location.
+Ideas on the overall appearance at http://dean2016.com?
+Honestly an exclusive finance company when wanted within the whole ARIZONA location.
 Leave your feedback.
 Many thanks!

 Like this, but a shirt.

 Halfway through 7th grade, my aunt swooped in from the other side of the country and freaked out that I was such a fashion mess.
 We bought entirely new clothes, makeup basics, she gave me a new haircut.
 I was so excited to feel pretty, and so grateful to let someone else make the decisions.
 I thought I had no fashion sense, so I needed someone else to call the shots.

 I've never trusted anyone with my appearance again.